Phone

 • The risk of blood on clothing being transmitted to another player is extremely small, but real.

-1. Instructors must report all open cuts and abrasions immediately for first aid attention
+• Instructors must report all open cuts and abrasions immediately for first aid attention.

-3. All contaminated clothing and/or protective equipment must be replaced prior to the athlete resuming any activity.
+• All contaminated Gi and protective equipment must be replaced prior to the athlete being allowed to resume.

-4. If bleeding cannot be controlled and the wound securely covered, the athlete will not be permitted to continue.
+• If bleeding cannot be controlled and the wound securely covered, the athlete must not continue.

-7. It is recommended that all athletes involved in Martial Art disciplines, and playing under adult rules consider being vaccinated against Hepatitis B.
+• It is recommended that all athletes involved in Karate, and playing under adult rules consider being vaccinated against Hepatitis B.

-8. All participants with prior evidence of these infections are strongly advised to obtain confidential advice and clearance from a doctor prior to participating in any activity provided at BTB Martial Arts & Fitness Centre.DOJO
+• All participants with prior evidence of these infections are strongly advised to obtain confidential advice and clearance from a doctor prior to training/competition/grading.

-10. The practice of spitting will NOT be permitted.
+• The practice of spitting must NOT be permitted.

-11. All clothing, protective equipment or any other equipment and surfaces contaminated by blood must be treated as potentially infectious.
+• All Gi, protective equipment or any other equipment and surfaces contaminated by blood must be treated as potentially infectious.
 Such items must be removed and placed in an appropriate container specific for this purpose which is the responsibility of the athlete.